HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: HTMformer

 The attention mechanism projects $Y_{\text{in}} \in \mathbb{R}^{N \times D}$ to generate query matrix $Q_k$, key matrix $K_k$, and value matrix $V_k$, where $d_k$ denotes the projection dimension for each attention head.
 Then, the scaled dot-product is used to derive the attention output $O_k \in \mathbb{R}^{N \times d_k}$:

-The self-attention block additionally consists of layer normalization and a position-wise feed-forward network with residual connections.
-It enables the model to learn cross-channel relationships and yield refined representations for each channel. iTransformer\citep{liu2024itransformer} observes that, for numerical time-series forecasting tasks, a linear layer is sufficient to generate predictions, since forecasting can be realized by mapping variate-level representations without resorting to complex decoder architectures.
-Finally, a linear projection head serves as the decoder, mapping the learned representations to the target dimensionality and yielding the final predictions.
+The self-attention block additionally consists of layer normalization and a position-wise feed-forward network.
+Finally, a linear projection head serves as the decoder, mapping the learned representations to the target dimensionality and yielding the final predictions. iTransformer~\citep{liu2024itransformer} observes that this Transformer‑based predictor architecture is more efficient for time series forecasting tasks.

-Unlike other models that deeply mine multidimensional correlations~\citep{ying2021do,lai2018modeling}, our model does not explicitly model the associations between variables.
-Within HTME, a novel strategy is adopted to obtain high-dimensional representations that integrate multivariate information, which are subsequently mapped onto the temporal dimension.
-We utilize multivariate features as a complement to temporal features to learn richly informative embeddings, thereby achieving the goal of deeply extracting the hybrid temporal and multivariate characteristics of time series.